 £1m portrait of 18th-century literary sensation for Tate

-With The Art Fund's help Tate has acquired a portrait of the novelist Samuel Richardson, who achieved phenomenal success in 1740 with his first book, Pamela or Virtue Rewarded.
+With Art Fund's help Tate has acquired a portrait of the novelist Samuel Richardson, who achieved phenomenal success in 1740 with his first book, Pamela.

 Pamela or Virtue Rewarded is a seminal work in the history of English literature, and tells of a young servant’s struggle against her master’s advances.
 It was at once massively influential and went through five editions in its first year.

 Through the book’s success Richardson made an almost instantaneous transition from publisher and printmaker to one of the most important and admired writers of his time.
 Today he is regarded as one of the founding fathers of the modern novel.

 Samuel Richardson, the Novelist (1689-1761), Seated Surrounded by his Second Family was made just after the publication of Pamela and may have been conceived to celebrate the author’s success.
 The portrait is a key example of a ‘conversation piece’, a fashionable genre of informal portraiture in which sitters would appear in domestic or private settings.